 Spanish people don’t speak fast, but their language sounds like it’s fast because it has only a few vowels and also limited in consonants.
 The end-result sounds like if the shoot words at you with a machine gun, but when you start to understand Spanish a bit more, you will recognize the separate words from what they say and you realize that it’s not fast at all, it just sounds like fast for untrained ears.

-Spanish people use a ton of foreign, English) words, but don’t let that fool you, they still don’t speak English just because they know a few fancy words that they picked up during work…
+Spanish people use a ton of foreign, English words, but don’t let that fool you, they still don’t speak English just because they know a few fancy words that they picked up during work…or even the new generation they don’t care much to learn a new language or making some effort to learn other culture.

 If you come to Malaga to learn Spanish, then congratulations!
 You just made the biggest mistake ever, which you can turn to your benefit if you are determined enough.
 The thing is that Spanish language has several dialects, and in Malaga, people speak with Andaluz dialect.
 That basically means they shorten words and they don’t pronounce most of the „S” –es, but they also have special local words, that no one else understand in Spain.
 Here are some basic examples: